asiekierka/ws-test-suite/README.md

  * [rtctest](https://forums.nesdev.org/viewtopic.php?t=21513) - covers the 2003 mapper's S-3511 RTC
  * [Robert Peip's test ROMs](https://github.com/MiSTer-devel/WonderSwan_MiSTer/tree/main/testroms) - tools for manual sprite priority and window testing

+## Checking test results

+Look at the source code.
+Unfortunately, there's no per-test documentation yet, but I'll leave a few notes:

+- The test results are typically output *right-to-left* (the rightmost checkmark refers to the first condition checked, the one left to it to the second condition checked, and so on).

 ## Tools

 ### timing-validator